Lemons, Lavender, & Laundry

 Cute Printables on Wooden Pants Hangers for the Laundry Room

 Then I realized I needed something for the blank space above the shelf, so I headed to Michael’s thinking I could purchase some wood letters that spelled out “LAUNDRY” or “WASH & DRY”.
 I got there and the letters were going to cost $3 each (and that was with a coupon).
 I didn’t have enough remaining in the budget, so I turned to leave.
 Stop.
 Chalkboards for sale.
 I thought the idea would work so much better as I wouldn’t have to worry about leveling each individual letter on the wall, but the chalkboards were all pretty small and would look out of place in such a big area.
-Then, dare I say, creativity struck.
+Then creativity struck.
 I walked out of the store with a vision.
 I just needed a big piece of cardboard… like this one.

 See, procrastinating your trip to the recycle center can pay off.